International mediator for dispute and conflict resolution – neutral expert cultural negotiation services

 The PeaceMatrix™ process can also help the parties find new moral principals to share, so they can together work toward common goals from the same perspective of right and wrong.

-Ethnic, religious, racial, and tribal dispute resolution and mediator services
+Ethnic, religious, racial, national, and tribal dispute resolution and mediator services

 In religious disputes, the parties are concerned with a spiritual or higher power, or deeper meaning of life than simply the material world.
 Yet, the matter often involves the material world in some way.
 In ethnic, racial, and tribal group matters, the fabric of the parties is deep within the fibers of their being.
 Yet still, through open-minded and effective dialogue, there can be progress made.